ccunnin8/HyattsvilleBakery/readme.md

 ## To run this site
 This project was built using node v13.3.0
-To install the necessary dependencies please run `npm init` To run the development server run `npm start`
+To install the necessary dependencies please run `npm install` To run the development server run `npm start`
 By default the website will be served on localhost:3000